-Think of it like this: Plants are a lot like people.
+Think of it like this: plants are a lot like people.
 When we get hot, we hydrate and then cool ourselves by sweating.
-Plants do a similar thing.
-They take up water, move it through their systems and up into their leaves to create a cooling process.
+Plants are similar.
+They take up water and move it through their systems and up into their leaves to create a cooling process.

 Maybe it’s due to a problem in the soil.
 Perhaps it’s irrigation issues.
 Whatever the reason, there are a few proactive measures you can take.